 Move the carriage to bring the pipe faces into contact with the heater plate.
 Increase pressure to the predetermined "bead-up" pressure.

-Continually operate the hand pump to maintain pressure until an initial bead has formed completely around the pipe circumference on both sides of the heater plate.
+Maintain pressure until an initial bead has formed completely around the pipe circumference on both sides of the heater plate.
 The bead up time is variable, and is influenced by weather conditions and pipe dimensions.